Ridnarhtim/ebooks_example/README.md

 - Tracking your app in Git
 - Creating a Heroku remote - For a new Heroku app
-- Deploying code (just the first paragraph, ignore the bit about branches) Under Windows, it's easiest to run the commands in git bash (this will have been installed with git)
+- Deploying code (just the first paragraph, ignore the bit about branches) In Windows, it's easiest to run the commands in git bash

 Then go to
 https://dashboard.heroku.com/apps